2. Eagle Rock's Hill Drive

 8. Beverly Hills — Stick to the Flats

 The Beverly Hills Flats neighborhood—so called to distinguish it from the hills—is a prime spot to enjoy good treats and memorable decorations.
 The area is roughly defined by Sunset Boulevard on the north, Doheny on the east, Whittier on the west, and Santa Monica Blvd. to the south.
 And the most memorable doorbell to ring?
 That would be the Witch's House at 516 N. Walden.
 There's no question which one it is, as it's clearly a witch's house; the not-at-all-witchy owner hands out upwards of 500 treats per night.

 9. Culver City Trick-or-Treating is Tops

 Culver City gives South Pasadena a run for its money, stucco houses and all.
 The homes in the neighborhood around Veterans Park and Culver High School go wild decorating, while the neighbors just across Ballona Creek, around Lindberg Park, would argue that they own Halloween.
 Either side of the creek, there is a whole lot of spookin' and a whole lot of treatin' going on.

 10. Cheviot Hills — Start on Motor

 11. Brentwood Heights

 You can't go wrong anywhere in Brentwood, really.
-You could kick off your evening trick-or-treating at the Brentwood Country Mart event, for example, then hit the streets at the Santa Monica end of the neighborhood.
+You could kick off your evening trick-or-treating at the Brentwood Country Mart, then hit the streets at the Santa Monica end of the neighborhood.
 But if you really want your evening to include some over-the-top decorations, treat yourself to the block of Crescenda, up north of Sunset in Brentwood Heights.
 Theme parks have nothing on this place.

 12. Pacific Palisades — Visit the Alphabet Streets

-A home on the Venice canals.
-Photo by Trevor Mattea via flickr
+A home on the Venice canals is properly eerie.
+Photo by Trevor Mattea via Flickr

 13. Venice Canals